Use this cross country MTB race starts workout to be the fastest off the start line at your next cross country mountain bike race.

 The start of any race can be crucial in deciding race outcome.
 When the trail narrows down to single-track after the start, there is always a furious fight for the hole-shot.
 Getting that hole-shot and being first into the single-track can be a huge advantage.
 If you are in the lead in the single-track you can control the pace.
 On the flip side, there is nothing more infuriating in a race than getting stuck behind a rider who is slow through the single-track.
 This can quickly create a race-winning time gap between you and the leader.

 Specific race starts workouts must be part of your training plan if you want to win short track and cross-country races.
 Mountain bike starts are always an anaerobic effort for several minutes, and then a threshold effort for most of the rest of the race.
 The key to strong race starts is training your legs to recover from an anaerobic effort while continuing at threshold pace.

 Make your cross country mtb race starts workout specific by simulating race conditions as closely as possible.
 Gather some team-mates for the practice to add competition, motivation, and to train your ability to stay at speed in a crowded situation.
 Negotiating close calls, rubbing elbows and changing position within the starting pack are trainable factors.

-Begin your workout with the warm up you plan on race day.
+Begin your workout with your race-day warm-up.
 This is something you should have dialed in long before race day.
-The starts workout involves a maximum effort followed immediately by a longer period at your lactate threshold (Friel heart rate zone 4-5a, Coggan power level 4) pace.
+Use this workout as an opportunity to practice it.
+This starts workout involves a maximum effort followed immediately by a longer period at your threshold pace (Friel heart rate zone 4 to 5 or Coggan power level 4).